hashicorp-guides/consul-api-gateway-on-nomad/README.md

 Nomad Workload Identity with Consul, when used with the `ingress` namespace you just created.

+>NOTE: Update the service name inside the `api-gateway.policy.hcl` if you intend to change the api-gateway service name by overriding `var.api_gateway_name` below.

 ```
 consul acl policy create -name "api-gateways" \
     -description "api gateway policy" \